 There are two parts to getting the change in behavior you want.
 The most important part is to set the standard for timeliness.
 It may sound silly that you need to tell professionals to be on time for meetings.
 However, being late for meetings might be OK on some teams.
 You must make your expectation and the standard clear because it may differ from the norms they have on other teams.
 Let’s look at the ineffective and effective ways to handle the first part.
 Team building

-“By being late you have wasted all of our time and that is really unprofessional and sloppy.
+“By being late you have wasted all of our time.
+That is unprofessional and inconsiderate.
 If you do that again, you and I are going to have trouble.”

 You are trying to punish the late arrival and this threat is an overreaction.
 It only makes you look silly.
 There is a better way to define what you expect from all the team members.

-“When people are late for meetings I have two bad choices.
+“When people are late for meetings I can respond two ways.
 I can interrupt the meeting to let them catch up.
 But this wastes everyone else’s time.
 Or I can let the late arrival figure things out as we move on.
 Those are both bad choices.
 So please, let’s all be on time for meetings.”

 The next part of the criticism is changing his behavior, not punishing him.
 So you should talk to him in private and give effective criticism.
 Two approaches to that next conversation with the late team member are below.

-“I always find that people who are late also do sloppy work and are very unprofessional.”
+“I find that people who are late also do sloppy work and are very unprofessional.”

 Stating stereotypes of people who are late as being sloppy and unprofessional is insulting.
 It may actually get in the way of changing the person’s behavior.
 You need to focus only on the behavior you want, not on personality traits.

 “We are all too busy to have our time wasted by someone who is late.
-Please help me set the standard that everyone arrives on time.
+Please help me enforce the standard that everyone arrives on time.
 Thank you.”

-There is no personal criticism here or implication that the person who arrived late is a bad person.
+There is no personal criticism in this feedback.
+There is no implication that the person who arrived late is a bad person.
 This is a clear comparison of the behavior you want, compared to what you got.
 The request for their help is a nice touch to make the criticism more effective.

 As you continued to work with the team, you noticed sharp remarks exchanged between the team members from Marketing and Operations.
 The barbs seemed to focus on a previous, failed project.
-Each side was implying that the other was to blame for the failure.
-You quickly decided that you had to do two things.
-First, you had to define the norm and the kind of behavior you want from the team.
-Second, you needed to effectively criticize the barbs being made by each side to make clear how their behavior deviated from what you want.
+Each side was implying that the other was to blame for the project failure.
+You quickly decide you have to do two things.
+First, you have to define the norm and the kind of behavior you want from the team.
+Second, you need to effectively criticize the barbs being made by each side to make clear how their behavior deviates from what you want.